FSRH, BASHH and NHIVNA to launch advanced level curriculum (ACP) for nurses

 How can I find out more?

-The Advanced Clinical Practitioner curriculum for Nurses in Integrated Sexual Health and HIV is planned to launch in May 2019.
+The Advanced Clinical Practitioner curriculum for Nurses in Integrated Sexual Health and HIV is planned to launch in Summer 2019.
+Email email@example.com to register your interest and stay informed on our launch date.